 - Streaming: Streaming is one of the most popular pastimes for many VPN users.
 There are plenty of ways to stream video on Raspberry Pi devices.
-Each VPN on my list offers reliable access to streaming sites such as Netflix, Hulu, Amazon Prime Video, and other popular streamers.
+Each VPN on my list offers reliable access to streaming sites such as Netflix, Hulu, Amazon Prime Video, Disney+, and other popular streamers.

 - Server Network: The size of a provider’s global server network is an important consideration when considering a VPN.
 A larger global server network provides expanded access to geo-blocked content in other countries.
 The more numbers of servers in a country, the lower load that is being placed on VPN servers in that region, providing better performance.

 - Connection Speeds: If you’re streaming or gaming (two popular uses for Raspberry Pi devices), you’ll want fast connections.
 Never consider any provider that throttles your connection or that imposes data caps on your usage, which none of the VPN providers on my list do.

 - Value: Any VPN provider’s true value can be calculated by comparing the VPN’s feature set to the price charged for its services.
 Any VPN that charges a high price but doesn’t offer top-notch services, should not be considered.
 All of the providers I recommend in my articles offer good value.